 Rock Climbing

-Joshua Tree NP flaunts itself as a world-class climbing destination.
-Well, I am not a climber but I did enjoy seeing the climbers on spot.
-The park brochure has many detailed guidelines and pieces of information to make your climbing smooth and safe.
+Joshua Tree National Park flaunts itself as a world-class climbing destination.
+Well, I am not a climber, but I did enjoy seeing the climbers on the spot.
+The park brochure has many detailed guidelines and information to make your climbing smooth and safe.

 Hiking @ Joshua Tree National Park

-Hiking is what I love to do at National Parks.
-There are many trails that one can hike from easy to challenging ones.
-Early morning is the best time to start your hike, also the parking lot gets full pretty quickly everywhere.
-We spent an entire day hiking the JTNP and here are the ones that we were able to do.
+I love hiking in National Parks.
+There are many trails, from easy to challenging.
+Early morning is the best time to start your hike, and the parking lots get full pretty quickly everywhere.
+We spent an entire day hiking the JTNP, and here are the ones that we were able to do.

 Ryan Mountain